 $\mathbf{X}{i,p}$ is a set of characteristics of the husband and wife including their education levels and (5-year) birth cohort fixed effects.
 We unify the categorical education levels across censuses into four groups: 1 indicates less than completion of primary school, 2 completion of primary school, 3 completion of secondary school (high school), and 4 some collage education or above.
 As shown in Table 1, on average, the husband has more education than the wife.
-We also consider rural and urban differences in Table 3.
+We also consider rural and urban differences in Table 4.

-Finally, we include province-specific trends $(prov_r \times birthyear)$ to control for different evolutions across provinces, such as different provincial policies, or different evolutions of discrimination against minorities.
+Finally, we include province-by-calendar-year trends $(prov_r \times year_t)$ to control for different evolutions across provinces, such as different provincial policies, or different evolutions of discrimination against minorities.
 All standard errors are clustered at the prefecture level.

 Baseline results Table 2 presents the results using 0.5 as the cutoff.
 Columns (1)-(2) of the table only include prefecture fixed effects.
 Column (1) shows that the average effect of $Post{r,t}$ is around 0.08 (i.e., 8 percentage points).
-Column (2) presents the interaction effect of interest, showing that the estimated effect of material incentives is indeed significantly larger when the share of minority children is smaller than the cutoff value.
+Column (2) presents the interaction effect of interest, on $Post{r,t} \times$ $I(\leq 0.5)p$, which shows that the estimated effect of material incentives is indeed significantly larger when the share of minority children is smaller than the cutoff value.
 The estimated interaction effect is quantitatively large, at least on the order of the average effect in column (1).
 This is consistent with Prediction P1 that benefits have a larger effect in peer groups where few mixed households have minority children, because they are crowded in by a strategic complementarity (giving a social multiplier above 1), rather than crowded out by a strategic substitutability (giving a social multiplier below 1).
-For example, given the estimates in column (2), the average effect is around

-10 percentage points below the 0.5 cutoff and 3 percentage points above the cutoff.
-26
+For example, given the estimates in column (2), the average effect is around 10 percentage points below the 0.5 cutoff and 3 percentage points above the cutoff.25

 Column (3) adds the wife's ethnicity fixed effects.
-Column (4) further includes birth year fixed effects - as 82% of the variation in the policy measure is absorbed by these birth year fixed effects, the coefficient on $Post{r,t}$ is omitted from the results (but still appears in the regression) once birth-year fixed effects are included.
+Column (4) further includes birth-year fixed effects - as 82% of the variation in the policy measure is absorbed by these birth-year fixed effects, the coefficient on $Post{r,t}$ is omitted from the results (but still appears in the regression) once birth-year fixed effects are included.
 Column (5) shows that the pattern in column (2) is little affected by including the characteristics of the couples.
-Column (6) further shows that the pattern is also robust to including province-specific trends.
+Column (6) further shows that the pattern is also robust to including non-parametric provincial trends (province-by-calendar-year fixed effects).

-Based on the same specification as in column (6), Figure 5 visualizes the corresponding interaction estimates and their 95 percent confidence intervals for all cutoffs between 0.1 and 0.9.
+Based on the same specification as in column (6), Online Appendix Figure A3 visualizes the corresponding interaction estimates and their 95 percent confidence intervals for all cutoffs X between 0.1 and 0.9.
 Each estimate represents the difference in the effect of $Post{r,t}$ on individuals in prefectures below a cutoff and those above a cutoff.
-As shown, the positive evidence is significant for all cutoff values from 0.3 and upwards.
-As discussed in Appendix Section A1, a lower point estimate at the lowest cutoffs is consistent with the model.
+The positive evidence is significant for all cutoff values from 0.3 and upwards.
+As discussed below, a lower point estimate at the lowest cutoffs is consistent with the model.